inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave3/ObligatoriskOppgave3.md

 *   Make graphics for showing cards
 *   Manual test

+This is not done, will continue on next sprint

 #### Flags
 User-story:
 As a user I want to go on flags, so that I can win the game.